 Create a Master List

 The best way to get organized is to start by creating a master list of all the documents you’d like to archive.
-These may include financial records, deeds, estate planning documents, medical records, and many others.
+This may include organizing your financial records, deeds, estate planning documents, medical records, and many others.

 Need help deciding which ones?
 Check out our complete list of important documents here.